prim011/CPP-Examples/Confidentiality/README.md

 	hmac.hash("This is the Key", "This is the message", digest);

-In this experiment we have used our own definition using `rand()` and `srand()`, for the HMAC key generation and for the HMAC we use two different implemetation:
+In this experiment, we have used our definition using `rand()` and `srand()`, for the HMAC key generation and for the HMAC we use two different implementations:
 - Internally generated
 - Coming externally from a public library

-to switch between the two implemetation in the `CMakeList.txt` file toggle the `STD_HMAC` option to switch from one to the other (default is the external option).
+to switch between the two implementations in the `CMakeList.txt` file toggle the `STD_HMAC` option to switch from one to the other (default is the external option).

 ## The use of the Binary tree and the Linked list in a template format